One Dimensional Quantum Walks with Two-step Memory: Path integral analysis of the Hadamard QW2M

 There are two general methods for analyzing the process of quantum walks: the path integral approach and the Schrodinger approach.
-Due to the difficulty of obtaining the eigenvalues of the time evolution operator (an 8-by-8 matrix) on the Fourier-transformed amplitude vector in QW2M, a Schrodinger analysis of this walk turns out to be intractable, hence we adopt the other method to derive the amplituds.
+Due to the difficulty of obtaining the eigenvalues of the time evolution operator (an 8-by-8 matrix) on the Fourier-transformed amplitude vector in QW2M, a Schrodinger analysis of this walk turns out to be intractable, hence we adopt the other method to derive the amplitudes.
 Although the expressions given by the path integral approach are long and opaque, they are exact for all times.

-Let $a_j$ $(j\in\{0,1,\dots,7\})$ be the amplitude of $\Ket{k,j}$ (corresponds to the basis state $\Ket{j}$ in Table~\ref{tab:table1}), then the probability (when we measure) of finding the particle at position $k$ after $n$ steps is $p_{n,k}= $.
-Here, $a_j$ can be computed by summing over the signed amplitudes of the different paths leading to state $\Ket{j}$, and then divide by $2^{n/2}$.
+Let $a_j$ $(j\in\{0,1,\dots,7\})$ be the amplitude of $\Ket{k,j}$ (corresponds to the basis state $\Ket{j}$ in Table~\ref{tab:table1}), then the probability (when we measure) of finding the walker at position $k$ is $ $, where $a_j$ can be computed by summing over the signed amplitudes of the different paths leading to $\Ket{k,j}$, and then divide by a global coefficient dependent on the number of steps.

 Since each path in a one-dimensional walk can be viewed as a sequence of left ($L$) and right ($R$) moves, we refer to a path in the Hadamard QW2M as a \emph{direction sequence}, which is an ordered list made of $L$'s and $R$'s.
 Recall that the initial state of our order-3 walk is $\Ket{0,1,0,0}$, so all direction sequences in this walk begin with $RL$.
 Let $N_L$ (respectively $N_R$) be the number of $L$'s (respectively $R$'s) in a direction sequence leading to position $k$ after $n+2$ steps (the first two steps are of the order-1 walk, and the remaining $n$ steps are of the order-3 walk), then we have